 Don’t worry about collecting patients for your office list yet.
 That will come later.
 For now, focus on the OB and GYN lists.

 The board exam is in 6 & 7 months respectively.
-For you ABOG folk, the $1500 application and examination fee is due last month.
-A late fee of $345 kicks in until November 17th, followed by a really swift kick of an $825 late fee until December 17th.
-No applications are accepted after December 17th.
-For those of you taking your AOBOG exam, the $1175 examination fee is due by February 19th.
+For you ABOG folk, the $1500 application and examination fee was due last month.
+A late fee of $360 kicks in until November 20th, followed by a really swift kick of an $840 late fee until December 18th.
+No applications are accepted after December 18th.
+For those of you taking your AOBOG exam, the $1175 examination fee is due by March 12th.

-Since ABOG no longer reports your score for the written board exam, unfortunately, the only resource to gauge your performance is the CREOG in-service-training exam.
+The CREOG in-service-training exam is an excellent resource to gauge your performance for the written board exam.
 Anyone, not just residents, can take the exam and is STRONGLY advised for those who are repeating their board exam.
 Don’t worry…the results come only to you.
 You can sign up the day of the exam with a $145 examination fee.
 Either e-mail Darya Valantsevich at DValantsevich@acog.org or call her at 202-863-2548 to arrange this and choose your testing center.

-For those preparing for their April 24-25 oral exam, if you really want to get a head start, come to our November 20-24 Board Review Course.
+For those preparing for their April 26 - May 1 (they announced May 7-8 but only taking 56 candidates) oral exam, if you really want to get a head start, come to our November 18-22 Board Review Course.
 Did you know that our syllabus even highlights EACH core topic?
 We also have an evening session that puts each core topic under the microscope and painstakingly goes through potential exam topics.

 Chief Residents Planning A Subspecialty Fellowship

 Subspecialty fellows are permitted to select 20 patients from their Chief resident year for their off-specialty case list.
 In other words, GYN Oncologists, REI, Family Planning, and FPMRS will need an OB list and MFMs need a GYN list.
 Therefore, make sure to hold onto that residency log!